russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Designing a Database with Relational Data.md

 ## Exercise

-The only thing left to do now is provide the user with a way to add genres.
+The only thing left to do now is provide the user with a way to add new genres.

 This is left as an exercise for you to check your understanding.